mtthwborg/2025_Borg_UC/README.md

   * *Tweedie shape parameters.csv*.
 This includes the Tweedie shape parameters from the outcome variables.
 It is only generated if the outcome has a Tweedie distribution.
 It is included in case one wishes to repeat the models without needing to re-estimate the shape parameters, which can be time-consuming with large datasets.

 ## Stage 2
-A folder will be created to store results representing each model .
+A folder will be created to store results representing each model.
 Three graphs will be created here to describe the exposure-lag-response relationships prior to multivariate meta-analysis.
 These
 The files generated are:
   * *MM tests.csv*.
 This contains the multivariate extension of the Cochran Q test and the I^2^ statistic for the multivariate meta-analysis.
   * *RR (95% CI).csv*.
 Generates the relative risk and 95% confidence intervals used to generate the overall exposure-response relationship graph.